What Is Public Transport Software and How Does It Work?

 Route Optimization and Scheduling

-Advanced route optimization algorithms consider multiple factors, such as traffic, passenger volume, and weather conditions, to create efficient routes.
-Scheduling features help ensure that services remain punctual and meet demand.
+Advanced route optimization algorithms weigh multiple factors, such as traffic, passenger volume, and weather conditions, to create efficient routes.
+Scheduling features help keep services punctual and meet demand.

 Real-Time Passenger Information Systems (PIS)